Wellington College International Shanghai

 Wellington College International Shanghai is a private K–12 school in Shanghai, China.

 It is a subsidiary of Wellington College in the United Kingdom.

 Curriculum

-Pupils at the school follow a mixture of the British National Curriculum and the International Primary Curriculum from Pre-Nursery until Year 9, which leads to the International General Certificate of Secondary Education IGCSE in Years 10–11.
+Pupils at the school follow a mixture of the National Curriculum for England and the International Primary Curriculum from Pre-Nursery until Year 9, which leads to the International General Certificate of Secondary Education IGCSE in Years 10–11.
 In Years 12 and 13, the pupils study for the internationally recognized International Baccalaureate Diploma Programme (IBDP).